DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2023-03-24-adding-and-editing-organisations.md

 ---
-title: Adding and editing organisations
+title: Adding and editing organisations in Support
 description: Improving how the support team adds and edits organisation details
 date: 2023-03-24
 tags:
+  - support
   - providers
 screenshots:
   items: